bitrix24/b24restdocs/api-reference/disk/storage/disk-storage-upload-file.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not uploaded to prod_" %}
+{% note alert "TO-DO _not deployed to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
 - no response in case of error

 {% endnote %}